360solutions-dev/2d-design-task/README.md

 The purpose of this task is to validate your skills level in 2D designs.
 Following is the sample design that we want you to **design** and do **slicing** as well for this.

-It shoudn't be 100% like the sample, designing it with your thinking and making changes to improve  the design is a **Plus** point.
+It shoudn't be 100% like the sample, designing it with your creativity and making changes to improve  the design is a **Plus** point.

 **This is a paid task.**